 A Bible study on understanding the divinity of Jesus

 When he walked on the earth, Jesus was—and still is—much more than a teacher, prophet, or religious leader.
 And he was much more than a good man.
 As you will see in the following Bible study, Jesus was fully human, yet Jesus was also fully God.

-I didn’t understand this as I grew up.
+(I didn’t understand this as I grew up.
 I was raised in a non-Christian home.
-It wasn’t until I was in my twenties that I was “born again” and began to read the Bible.
-Here are some of the verses that helped me understand that Jesus is God:
+It wasn’t until I was in my twenties that I was “born again” and began to read the Bible and learn about Jesus.)

 “I and the Father are one.” … “We are not stoning you for any of these,” replied the Jews, “but for blasphemy, because you, a mere man, claim to be God.”
 (John 10:30, 33)